WELCOME TO MY ORGANIC FARM!

 Earth worms and beneficial insects have returned.
 Today, honey bees abound on my land and plant diseases are no longer a threat.
 The soil has been restored to a level of virgin productivity.
 My formula for soil sustainability has taken over two decades to perfect.

-During the past several years, we have rescued several other heirloom species that have faced extinction, including rare Oxblood Lilies.
+In 2008, we began preserving several other heirloom species that have faced extinction, including rare Oxblood Lilies.

 We have shallot scallions and shallot seed stock for sale each year during November, December and January.
 If you purchase our shallots, corn, onions, broccoli and other food crops in season, you will discover that although our produce costs substantially more, you will always get much more than full value, because our crops are locally hand-grown in healthy and nutritionally balanced certified organic soil.